BoardRoom People Expertise: Payroll Client Story

 • Malay; and

-As one of the largest business centres in Asia, Singapore offers many benefits to companies looking to establish a presence in the region, including:
+As one of the largest business centres in Asia, Singapore offers many benefits to companies looking to establish a presence in the region.
+Here are seven benefits of why setting up a company in Singapore is a smart choice for businesses:

-• Attractive tax structure: Singapore’s corporate tax is fixed at a competitive rate of 17% on chargeable income, whether a company is local or foreign.
-There are several corporate tax relief schemes available, including:
+Singapore’s corporate tax is set at a competitive rate of 17% on chargeable income, whether a company is local or foreign.
+To further support businesses, the government offers several corporate tax relief schemes.

 Tax Exemption Scheme for New Start-up Companies